 Like wedding planning, Pinterest can be a dangerous place to browse for classroom decor ideas!
 BUT it can also help you find a great new look that gets you excited to go back to school.
 Plus, it’s fun to browse pins while you’re poolside!
 Just don’t drive yourself crazy feeling like you have to have a Pinterest-perfect classroom.
 I certainly didn’t have one!

 7. Reflect on Last Year and Look to the Year Ahead

-At the end of each school year, I liked to jot down some notes about things I really liked or that went well during the year and things I knew I really wanted to change (if you bullet journal or have a personal blog, those are great places for this).
+At the end of each school year, I liked to jot down some notes about things I really liked or that went well during the year and things I knew I really wanted to change.
 I always gave my students end-of-year surveys to see what worked and didn’t from their perspective, too.
 Writing some notes while the previous school year was still fresh in my mind really helped me to focus on how I wanted to grow as an educator.

 8. Get Your Side Hustle On

 You know how quickly those precious summer days fly by!
 And you won’t be good to anyone if you start the new school year already burnt out.
-I hope you plan some time for activities that help your relax and recharge, especially those that you might not have time for during the year, like trying a new exercise routine or learning how to meal plan.
-I know I’m much more excited to return to school if I’ve had some time to do me!
+I hope you plan some time for activities that help you relax and recharge, especially those that you might not have time for during the year, like trying a new exercise routine or learning how to meal plan.

-You might have noticed that I started and ended with things you can do to make yourself happy and enjoy your summer.
-It’s great to think ahead to the next school year, but not to the point where you start worrying and feeling anxious and not enjoying your time off.
+It’s great to take a little time over the summer to think ahead to the next school year, but not to the point where you start feeling anxious and not enjoying your time off.
 I definitely think there’s room for both a little sun and a little school.
-Hope you found these ideas helpful!
+I hope you found these ideas helpful!
 If you want to share what you do to get ready over the summer, I’d love to hear it!